 PwC Denmark is headed by the Territory Senior Partner and CEO, who is elected directly by the shareholders.
 The Territory Senior Partner is PwC Denmark's direct reference point of and overall accountable to the PwC Global Network Leadership.
-The strategic direction of PwC Denmark is decided by the Executive Leadership together with the Board of Directors.
+The strategic direction of PwC Denmark is decided by the Board of Directors together with the Executive Leadership.
 Execution of the strategy and business plans is the responsibility of the individual equity partners, who pursue their respective management responsibilities for servicing clients and managing staff.
-All equity partners thus undertake the dayto-day management in relation to the clients and engagements in their individual portfolio.
-The above-mentioned governing bodies are supported by three committees, each headed by a leader who is also a member of the Executive Leadership or by a partner who reports directly to the Executive Leadership.
-Finally, the various support functions of PwC are responsible for supporting PwC's leadership, comprising the equity partners, and staff in realising PwC's vision and strategic objectives.
-The leadership culture of PwC Denmark is based on a number of key values and a Code of Conduct which are crucial to the way in which our leaders and staff act.
+All equity partners thus undertake the day-to-day management in relation to the clients and engagements in their individual portfolio.